 Pubmatic’s competitors include the big three ad platforms: Google (NASDAQ:GOOG), Facebook (NASDAQ: FB) and Amazon (NASDAQ: AMZN) along with specialized programmatic players like The Trade Desk (NASDAQ: TTD) and Integral Ad Science (NASDAQ: IAS).

-As you can see below, PubMatic's revenue growth has been impressive over the last two years, growing from quarterly revenue of $37.7 million in Q3 FY2020, to $64.5 million.
+As you can see below, PubMatic's revenue growth has been mediocre over the last two years, growing from $49.7 million in Q2 FY2021 to $63.3 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-PubMatic's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 66.5% in Q3.
+PubMatic's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 60.4% in Q2.

-That means that for every $1 in revenue the company had $0.66 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.60 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, PubMatic's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-PubMatic's free cash flow came in at $10.6 million in Q3, down 30.6% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+PubMatic's free cash flow came in at $10.8 million in Q2, up 31.1% year on year.

-With a market capitalization of $843.8 million PubMatic is among smaller companies, but its more than $166 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.
+Sporting a market capitalization of $997.7 million, PubMatic is among smaller companies, but its more than $170.9 million in cash on hand and positive free cash flow over the last 12 months puts it in an attractive position to invest in growth.

 Is Now The Time?